Parthkh28/Market-Basket-Analysis/Data Processing/README.md

 # Data Processing

 Here, we will be processing the raw data (raw_data.csv) obtained from the billing system and process it to data as per the need of the Algorithm.
-And run the processed file (marketbasket.csv) on Apriori and ECLAT Algorithm.
+And run the processed data file (marketbasket.csv) on Apriori and ECLAT Algorithm.

 ## Raw Data